Question: What Is a Monoclonal Antibody?

 What is a monoclonal antibody?
 How do monoclonal antibodies work as a treatment for rheumatoid arthritis?
 Which of the biologic drugs are monoclonal antibodies?
 Are more in development?

 Answer: Antibodies are proteins that are generated by the immune system, specifically the white blood cells.
 They circulate in the blood and attach to foreign proteins called antigens in order to destroy or neutralize them.
 For example, when you are exposed to a virus, your body will produce antibodies to help rid your system of the infection.

-Monoclonal antibodies are laboratory produced substances that can locate and bind to specific molecules such as tumor necrosis factor (TNF), a protein involved in causing the inflammation and damage of rheumatoid arthritis.
-Two out of the three TNF inhibitors are monoclonal proteins.
+Monoclonal antibodies are laboratory produced substances that can locate and bind to specific molecules, such as tumor necrosis factor (TNF), a protein involved in causing the inflammation and damage of rheumatoid arthritis.
+Some of the TNF inhibitors are monoclonal proteins.